bkil/anti-spam-community-efforts/spam-samples/README.md

 You can actually still find some of the samples unredacted in some unmoderated rooms mentioned in bans of May 2022, especially the E2EE ones:

 * https://app.element.io/#/room/#banlist-spam:systemtest.tk

+## 2022-06 Blockchain trading

+* e.g. @nelsonkelrobs:matrix.org
+* Seems to be a different person or bot, with devices: `FluffyChat android` and `Element Android`
+* No profile picture